 An ultrasonic cleaner is a great tool that will speed up the process of preparing a model for priming and painting.

-What to look for in an ultrasonic cleaner?
+What to Look for in an Ultrasonic Cleaner for Airbrushes and Models?

 - Size – You don’t want the machine to take up all your space.
 Choose an ultrasonic cleaner that has the footprint of a shoebox (11 x 15 inches or 28 x 38cm).
 Because airbrushes are generally small instruments, you don’t need large ultrasonic cleaning baths.